sourcecred/docs/docs/beta/grain.md

 ## What is Grain?

-Grain is a community-specific digital currency which is issued on the basis of [Cred scores](https://sourcecred.io/docs/beta/cred).
+Grain is a community-specific digital currency that is issued on the basis of [Cred scores](https://sourcecred.io/docs/beta/cred).
 Grain represents how much a participant has supported that community, either through contributions or financial support.
-Grain can be used to pay participants, or for “Boosting” contributions or initiatives.

-Boosting allows a participant to burn Grain in order to increase the Cred of a specific contribution.
-Boosting acts as a way of helping to set the project’s values and priorities, and gives the Booster an increased say in the direction of the project.
-When you use Grain for Boosting, you get a share of the Cred for whatever you are Boosting, which will in turn earn you future Grain.

-Projects can choose to issue their Grain as a cryptocurrency or token, sucha as by issuing Grain as an ERC-20 token on Ethereum.
+Projects can choose to issue their Grain as a cryptocurrency or token, such as by issuing Grain as an ERC-20 token on Ethereum.
 This allows Grain to be a conduit with which a project can pay or financially reward participants.

 Note that Grain does not _have_ to be tied to any actual monetary concept, such as cryptocurrency.
-A SourceCred project can name it “Points” and use it solely as a scoring system in addition to Cred values.
+A project using SourceCred can name it “Points” and use it solely as a scoring system in addition to Cred values.

 #### Grain Distribution Policies